ElisaLegnani/PhotorealisticRendering/docs/index.md

   ./raytracer hdr2ldr [HDR_IMAGE] -a 0.3 -g 1.0 --out <output_file.jpg>
   ```

-  🔗 For further explanation on the specific meaning of the two parameters, see the documentation[link].
+  🔗 For further explanation on the specific meaning of the two parameters, see the [documentation](https://elisalegnani.github.io/PhotorealisticRendering/html/index.html).

 ### Example